 The accessory slip of flexor carpi ulnaris muscle was observed in 2 specimens.
 The accessory slip of flexor carpi ulnaris originated from lower part of it's tendon and got inserted into the palmar aponeurosis and the tendon of palmaris longus muscle.

-The total length of flexor carpi ulnaris muscle is 26 cm, with a muscular belly of 22 cm and 3.5 cm of width and 0.5 cm of thickness.
-The total length of an accessory slip of flexor carpi ulnaris muscle is 4 cm, and thickness 0.5 cm.
+The total length of flexor carpi ulnaris muscle was 26 cm, with a muscular belly of 22 cm and 3.5 cm of width and 0.5 cm of thickness.
+In one specimen the total length of an accessory slip of flexor carpi ulnaris muscle is 2 cm, and thickness 0.5 cm and in another specimen the total length of an accessory slip of flexor carpi ulnaris muscle is 4 cm, and thickness 0.5 cm.
 The accessory muscle is located between the tendon of flexor carpi ulnaris muscle and palmaris longus muscle.
+The associated neurovascular variations were also observed in 2 specimens.
+The accessory slip of flexor carpi ulnaris muscle was associated with incomplete superficial palmar arch in one specimen and the accessory slip of flexor carpi ulnaris muscle was associated with high division of ulnar nerve in another specimen.

-Figure showing photographic presentation of the accessory slip of flexor carpi ulnaris muscle.
+Figure 1.
+Showing photographic presentation of the accessory slip of flexor carpi ulnaris muscle.
 The total length of an accessory slip of flexor carpi ulnaris muscle is 4 cm, and thickness 0.5 cm.
 The accessory muscle is located between the tendon of flexor carpi ulnaris muscle and palmaris longus muscle.